ericmoritz/collection-protobuf/README.md

 ## Error message

-The error message is used to express that an error that occured processing the request.
+The error message is used to express that an error that occurred processing the request.

 <!--